snaseri/chatapp/README.md

 All my tests are located at src/__tests__.
 To run them I am using Webstorm IDE.
 If you open the project using the same IDE go the tests directory and open of the test files, on the left handside of each test fucntion there will be a green run button to run the tests.
 Alternatively, if you open a terminal in the root directory of the project and type the following 2 commands to run the 2 tests that I have done: npm test src/__test__/App.test.js
 npm test src/__test__/Room.test.js
+NOTE: THE GIVEN DIRECTORIES THAT ARE IN BOLD ARE NOT MEANT TO BE IN BOLD AND ITS GITLAB FORMATTING.
+Any word thats bold is meant to have 2 '_' before and after the word.

 The reason I chose to use socket.io to build my app is socket.io is a library that allows the use of websockets which